 8) What are the entrance requirements for Non-JUPAS / International applicants?

-Please visit the Non-JUPAS Entrance Requirements page for the University's General Academic, English, and Second Language Requirements.
+Please visit the Non-JUPAS Entrance Requirements section for the University's General Academic, English, and Second Language Requirements.
 Qualifications which are not listed will be considered based on individual merits.

 9) What is the Fast-track admission route?

-Under fast-track, it is intended that offers will be made around January 2013.
+Under fast-track, it is intended that offers will be made around January 2014.
 Candidates will have two weeks to consider the offer of admission.
-If you are not given an offer under fast-track, your application may be shortlisted for further consideration under the Main round.
+If you are not given an offer under fast-track, your application may be considered further under the Main round.

 10) When is the deadline for application?